Wojciech Kossak: Work

 Wojciech Kossak's historical painting was different in style from that of his predecessor Jan Matejko.
 He belonged to a new generation of Polish battle-scene artists influenced by the work of his father Juliusz.
 However, like Matejko, he is known for depicting the history of Polish armed struggle and notable Polish battles of Central and Eastern Europe against foreign oppressors.
 Among his most famous paintings is The Racławice Panorama.

+Recognition

+In 2018, at a ceremony held at the Royal Castle in Warsaw on the 100th anniversary of Poland regaining its independence, Polish President Andrzej Duda posthumously conferred the country's highest distinction, the Order of the White Eagle, upon 25 distinguished Poles including Kossak.